-Given the uniqueness of the net transaction data that allow total consumption to be measured, we assess the data's reliability by comparing it to a more established survey measure of household consumption.
+9 Given the uniqueness of the net transaction data that allow total consumption to be measured, we assess the data's reliability by comparing it to a more established survey measure of household consumption.
 The 1997 Consumer Expenditure Survey (CEX) suggests that, on average, non-married, non-working individuals older than age 70 spent about \$16,300 on consumption.
 The median of expenditures in the CEX is \$13,456.
 These estimates are roughly in line with the estimates from the AHEAD survey.
+See the appendix for more details on the quality of the consumption data in the AHEAD.

-The results in Table 2 are insufficient to adequately assess the strength of the bequest motive.
-Household saving in the AHEAD is negative as indicated by the life-cycle model without a bequest motive, but household wealth does not appear to decline much over the five year span of the AHEAD.
+without a bequest motive, but household wealth does not appear to decline much over the five year span of the AHEAD.
 In order to properly condition upon varying mortality risk, income profiles, and liquidity constraints, more structure is needed.
 The next section provides this structure.

-Estimates of mortality hazard rates are based on the life-tables from the National Institute of Health.
-Although these tables are arrayed by birth-cohort, age and gender, a substantial literature has noted that mortality is also related to wealth and race (Smith, 1999; Deaton, 2003).
-We incorporate these indicators of mortality risk by combining the life-tables with a model of mortality that conditions on age, birth-cohort, permanent income and race.
+Estimates of mortality hazard rates are based on survival statistics from the National Institute of Health (NIH).
+Although these statistics are arrayed by birth-cohort, age, and gender, a substantial literature has noted that mortality is also related to wealth and race (e.g. Smith, 1999; Deaton, 2003).
+We account for this important variation in mortality risk by combining the NIH statistics with a model of mortality that conditions on birth-cohort, age, gender, permanent income and race.
 Permanent income is used in place of wealth for two reasons.
 First, it more adequately reflects the part of lifetime resources that have the potential to influence long-term health outcomes.
 Second, since lifetime income is likely to be more exogenous than wealth, it raises fewer concerns when used as a regressor in a model that estimates the bequest motive.
-Social security income is used as a proxy for permanent income.
-The appendix provides a detailed description of the mortality model and how it is used to modify the life-tables.
+Social security income is used as a proxy for permanent income.10 The appendix provides a detailed description of the mortality model and how it is used to modify the NIH survival statistics.